Table of Contents

-Wall Plank Exercise
+Standing Wall Plank Exercise for Seniors and Beginners

-Wall Plank Exercise for Seniors and beginners with Stability Ball
+Standing Wall Plank Exercise for Seniors and beginners with Stability Ball

 A variation of the standing wall plank is to do the exercise with a stability ball for support.
-The standing wall plank exercise is one of the gentler variations of the plank against the wall because you place your hands on the ball.
-Here are the instructions for the wall plank exercise is appropriate for all levels including beginners and seniors.
+The standing wall plank exercise is one of the gentler variations of the plank against the wall because you place your hands on the ball for support and you are in a standing position.
+This wall plank exercise is appropriate for all levels including beginners and seniors.

 - Place the ball just below shoulder height.